Email is on the way out

 Way back in the stone age of the internet, there was AOL.
 Anyone remember when cable modems first became a thing with always-on internet and the AIM Away Message became an art form?

 Some companies let employees run AIM for quick interoffice communication.
 But in terms of business conversations taking place via instant message, the trend really started with Skype: groups of employees IMing each other in Skype and Skype for Business.
 If you needed a quick answer on something and didn’t want to go through the rigmarole of starting an email, writing a subject line, using proper grammar, and waiting for a response, you Skyped the person.
+(If you’re looking for alternatives to Skype, here are a few options.)

 And then came the evolution.